history of the wheel

 The key step when it came to transporting goods over large distances is the realization that you can harness large animals to a set of wheels and axles, and thereby save human labor totally.

 One of the theories as to why there was no development of the wheel in the Americas is the fact that they had no beasts of burden or other domesticated animals, meaning that the people there had no means of pulling large carts or wagons.

 One of the defining features of the Roman Empire at its peak was the network of well-built roads that crisscrossed the Empire.

-Wheeled vehicles took goods and people from city to city throughout the Empire, thus creating a major trade network that wasn’t possible by water alone.
+Wheeled wagons took goods and people from city to city throughout the Empire, thus creating a major trade network that wasn’t possible by water alone.